 - Record evidence: Luckily, the majority of people now carry high-quality cameras in their pockets everywhere they go.
 If you’ve been in an accident because of someone else’s negligence, whether at work, in a public place or on the road, you should take photographs to serve as evidence in your claim.

-- Collect witness testimony: If there’s anyone who saw the accident take place and can verify how it occured, you should try to get their contact information if possible.
+- Collect witness testimony: If anyone saw the accident occur and can verify how it occured, you should try to get their contact information if possible.
 They may be able to provide evidence that proves valuable to your claim.

 - Seek medical attention: Not only does this ensure that you get the treatment you need, but it also makes sure that a record of your injuries exists that can be referred back to later.

 - Document your expenses: Keep any receipts, bills or invoiced of costs that you incur as a result of being injured.